Mohammer5/Interdisciplinary-SASS/Book.md

 This is my book about how I write SASS code.
 I wrote it for people who want to get more into writing large, scalable webapps or websites.

-This book is available for free, neither do I not intend to make any profits with it nor will I accept donations, it is truly and solely meant for the purpose of sharing my findings.

-I won't and will never say that I've found a perfect solution.
-But at least I can share what has worked best for me so far and hope that others, who struggle the same as I did, might find some answers to questions in this book.

 ## Table of Contents

 * [Introduction](#chapter-intro)